Alan Blinder: Private sector

 Blinder was a co-founder and a vice-chair of the Promontory Interfinancial Network, LLC.

 After his service as the vice chairman of the Federal Reserve, Blinder, along with several former regulators, founded a company that offers a number of services that provide a means for depositors (including governmental entities, nonprofits, businesses, as well as individuals such as retirees) to access millions in Federal Deposit Insurance Corporation (FDIC) coverage at a single institution instead of multiple ones.
 This provides banks that are members the ability to offer coverage above the FDIC per account/per bank limit by letting those banks place funds into CDs or deposit accounts issued by other network banks.
 This occurs in increments below the standard FDIC insurance maximum ($250,000) so that both principal and interest are eligible for FDIC insurance.
 The company acts as a sort of clearinghouse, matching deposits from one institution with another.
 Through its services it allows access to higher levels of FDIC insurance although limits apply.

-Views regarding 2008 near-meltdown of major financial institutions

-Blinder draws 10 lessons for fellow economists in a 2014 article entitled "What Did We Learn from the Financial Crisis, the Great Recession, and the Pathetic Recovery?” which include: